xiaohutai/jsonapi/readme.md

 extension's configuration file, located at `app/config/extensions/jsonapi.bolt.yml`.

-Note in particular that content types that you don't mention in the configuration file won't be served by the JSONAPI extension.
+Note in particular that content types that you don't mention in the configuration file won't be served by the JSON API extension.

 Calls
 -----

-JSONAPI implements RESTful semantics for all calls, mapping resources as
+JSON API implements RESTful semantics for all calls, mapping resources as
 follows:

 - `/json/{contenttype}` returns a list of records of the specified contenttype.